Jbb-525/Modeling-and-Precise-Prediction-of-Aviation-Fuel-Consumption-Based-on-QAR-Data/README.md

   1. Implemented a dual-channel fusion CNN-LSTM model (Details in the CNN-LSTM.ipynb).

-## ② LSTM-Attention model created authors
+## ② LSTM-Attention model created by author

   1. Analyzed the model Replication results and the real engine situation, and resumed LSTM-Attention (Details in the LSTM-Attention.ipynb).